tranthanhbinh1/promptimal/README.md

 > promptimal --evaluator="path/to/evaluator.py"
 ```

-This file will effectively act as a command-line tool that promptimal can use to evaluate prompts.
+This file will serve as a script that promptimal can use to evaluate prompts.

 ## Roadmap